mdalai/self-driving-car-vehicle-detection/writeup_template.md

 ![alt text][image21]

 ![alt text][image22]

+### Combine all features and normalization
+- Combine: we will combine all features extracted from above steps.
+- Normalization: We want all features contribute evenly to the model training.
+We will use Scikit-learn StandardScaler.
+Here is an example of normalization:
+![alt text][image_norm]

 ## Train Classifier
 #### Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).